LoicSanchez/JobTrackerPortal-MERN/README.md

 The server.js is run to start the server.

-The node_modules is just a directory created by npm and a way of tracking each packages you install locally via package.json
+The node_modules is just a directory created by npm and a way of tracking each packages you install locally via package.json.

+We use JWT, or JSON Web Token (an open standard used to share information between two parties securely — a client and a server) and password encryption.

 ### DB